Car Hire Madrid–Barajas Adolfo Suárez Airport

 Just over an hour’s drive from Madrid, Segovia is a city full of ancient history.
 Its impressive and well preserved Roman aqueduct dates back to A.D 50, and it boasts a large number of Romanesque churches.
 Another wonder of Segovia is the Alcázar - a royal palace which is said to be one of Walt Disney’s inspirations for Cinderella’s castle.
 Unusually, it is built in the shape of the bow of a ship and was originally meant to be a fortress.

-Once an important Roman city, Cordoba is around a four hour drive from Madrid.
-The beautiful Mezquita de Cordoba (Cordoba Mosque) dates back to 987 A.D. - and the mosque represents a time when Cordoba was one of the the biggest and more prosperous cities in Europe.
-In the middle of the mosque you’ll find a Renaissance cathedral nave - built in the 16th Century, and the reason that it is sometimes referred to as ‘Mezquita-Catedral’.
+Once an important Roman city, Córdoba is around a four hour drive from Madrid.
+The beautiful Mezquita de Córdoba (Córdoba Mosque) dates back to 987 A.D. and represents a time when Córdoba was one of the the biggest and most prosperous cities in Europe.
+In the middle of the mosque you’ll find a Renaissance cathedral nave which was built in the 16th Century; the reason it is sometimes referred to as ‘Mezquita-Catedral’.

 Driving rules in SpainWhich side of the road?

 In Spain, please drive on the right side of the road.

 - Mobile phones may not be used at all whilst driving